About

 Leckhampton Hill and Charlton Kings Common lie within the Cotswolds Area of Outstanding Natural Beauty.
 With the ability to clearly see the main aspect of the hill from many parts of Cheltenham it has become cherished by the town and it’s a frequent recreational area for its residents and visitors.

-The Hill and Common boast many paths and tracks that can be explored by the whole family, as well as being a point that you can join the Cotswold Way.
+The Hill and Common boast many paths and tracks that the whole family can explore, as well as being a point that you can join the Cotswold Way.
 The Hill also offers a 3km walk suitable for wheelchairs.
-Take in beautiful views across Cheltenham as well as spot the great display of wild flowers including varieties of orchid such as the Early Purple, Common Spotted, Musk, Butterfly and Bee Orchids.
+Take in beautiful views across Cheltenham and spot the great display of wildflowers, including varieties of orchid such as the Early Purple, Common Spotted, Musk, Butterfly and Bee Orchids.

-As well as walking the Hill is perfect place to get on your bike.
-As well as a few bridle paths, cyclists have permissive access to most areas of the hill when using the established tracks giving you plenty of places to roam on your two wheels.
-If you are searching for more adrenaline-fuelled activities you’ll find some dirt jumps in Daisybank Fields suitable for the novice and experienced riders.
+As well as walking the Hill is the perfect place to get on your bike.
+As well as a few bridle paths, cyclists have permissive access to most areas of the hill when using the established tracks, giving you plenty of places to roam on your two wheels.
+If you are searching for more adrenaline-fuelled activities, you’ll find some dirt jumps in Daisybank Fields suitable for the novice and experienced riders.

 As well as evidence of ancient archaeology with an Iron Age hillfort and a Long Barrow the hill also still shows signs 20th century industry from the days of limestone quarrying.
 You can still see the remains of kilns and quarries and the old tramways that criss-cross down the hill.